initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: initKmix Algorithm

-The proposed method to compute initial cluster centers for mixed datasets is based on two experimental observations noted in previous research in this field \cite{kmeanclusterinitialization1,kModeclusterinitilization1}: \begin{enumerate}[(i)] \item Some data points in a given dataset have similar final cluster membership irrespective of initial partition \cite{kmeanclusterinitialization1,kModeclusterinitilization1}.
-This observation has been used to find out initial partition for k-means clustering algorithm (for pure numeric datasets) \cite{kmeanclusterinitialization1} and k-modes clustering algorithm (for pure categorical datasets) \cite{kModeclusterinitilization1}.
-We extend this approach to find out initial partition for KMCMD algorithms. \item A dataset consists of many attributes, in final clustering, each attribute contributes.
-Therefore, individual attribute may be used to find out initial clusters \cite{kmeanclusterinitialization1,kModeclusterinitilization1}. \end{enumerate}
+The \textit{initKmix} algorithm is based on following two experimental observations noted in previous research works in k-means clustering \citep{kmeanclusterinitialization1} and k-modes clustering \citep{kModeclusterinitilization1}: \begin{enumerate}[(i)] \item Some data points in a given dataset have similar final cluster membership irrespective of the initial partition \citep{kmeanclusterinitialization1,kModeclusterinitilization1}.
+This observation has been used to determine the initial partition for k-means clustering algorithm (for pure numeric datasets) \citep{kmeanclusterinitialization1} and k-modes clustering algorithm (for pure categorical datasets) \citep{kModeclusterinitilization1}.
+We extend this approach to determine the initial partition for the KMCMD algorithm. \item Each of the attributes of a dataset can contribute to final clustering result.
+Therefore, an individual attribute may be used to determine the initial partition \citep{kmeanclusterinitialization1,kModeclusterinitilization1}. \end{enumerate}

-Multiple-view clustering \cite{mutiwaymainpaper,multiwayclusteringsurveys} deals with producing different clustering results for datasets generated from different sources or observed from different views.
+The \textit{initKmix} algorithm generates multiple instances of clustering, this aspect is similar to multiple-view clustering \citep{mutiwaymainpaper,multiwayclusteringsurveys}.
+Multiple-view clustering manages the production of different clustering results for datasets generated from different sources or observed from different views.
 These clustering results are combined to generate a clustering result.
-Diversity of different views are important aspect of this clustering approach.
-It is suggested that multiple views should be used to present data points more comprehensively and accurately.
-Our proposed algorithm is similar to this approach that it creates multiple clustering and for each clustering different view is used to create initial partition.
+The diversity of the various views is an important aspect of this clustering approach.
+It is suggested that multiple views should be used to present data points more comprehensively and accurately \citep{mutiwaymainpaper,multiwayclusteringsurveys}. \textit{initKmix} algorithm uses a similar approach as it creates multiple clustering and for each clustering a different view is used to create the initial partition.